 - i live with my husband, marshall, our son, and our two dogs, penny and randy. as i mentioned, i am pregnant with #2.

 - i talk about my family a lot. i am very close with them. my best friend is my mom, AKA momma b.

 me & momma b, bowling in california.

-- i work five days a week, 8 hours a day. i run a window company. you see, i don’t have an actual job description, but i do a little of everything. so much, in fact, that my bosses call me the boss. the CEO, if you will.. “chief everything officer”. i am also the CFO.
+- i work five days a week. i run a window company. you see, i don’t have an actual job description, but i do a little of everything. so much, in fact, that my bosses call me the boss. the CEO, if you will.. “chief everything officer”. i am also the CFO.

 - i’ve been known to say that i like dogs more than most humans.

 randy on the left, penny on the right.

 - i firmly believe that traveling is the best way you can spend your money. i have traveled all over europe on multiple occasions (i used to live in london), the majority of the western united states, hawaii and mexico multiple times, jamaica.. and canada. for a day. i was deported from canada.. that is a story for another time. i can’t wait to see more of the world. preferably with this guy:

 here we are in hawaii, 2008.

 traveling is harder, now that our family is growing. but we do try to see new places each year.